 My “to-do list” is actually a combination of Trello and Google calendar, but the tools are irrelevant here.
 What matters are 2 things:

-- You’ve placed a reminder somewhere where you will actually see it
+- You’ve planted the reminder somewhere where you will actually see it.

 But when that lightbulb moment struck me one evening, I’ve changed the way I deal with posts that spark that thought “hmmm, I should try that”.
 Since that day onward, my process looks like this: